AJMansfield/Intelligence-Core-Public/ag1.md

 This year's undergraduate robotics competition involved autonomously navigating an underwater maze to retrieve a simulated submarine escape pod.

-His responsibility had been designing the navigation system used to get to the pod, and he'd chosed to base the design on a species of pufferfish, _Torquigener tetraodontidae_, known for constructing [large circular geometric patterns][pufferfish] underwater in order to attract potential mates.
+His responsibility had been designing the navigation system used to get to the pod, and he'd chosen to base the design on a species of pufferfish, _Torquigener tetraodontidae_, known for constructing [large circular geometric patterns][pufferfish] underwater in order to attract potential mates.
 Neural simulations based on aquatic animals generally performed very well in this type of environment, and it stood to reason that this pufferfish might be especially suited due to it's apparent ability to process complicated geometric patterns.

 [pufferfish]: https://doi.org/10.1038/srep02106